chengdongqiang/caudotools/README.md

    -o /app/caudocog_output \
    -t 50
 ```
-### caudoscan use new reference Caudoviricetes_aa2nt.fas and users fasta
+### caudoscan with the new reference Caudoviricetes_aa2nt.fas and a user-provided fasta
 ```
 mkdir caudoscan_output
 ```